-What I really like is our supermarket’s fidelity card.
-Not only it makes you eligible to the weekly store savings, but also it gets you discounts on gas at the affiliated gas stations, and when you purchase gas, you get discounts on food.
-I love that program, it really works for us.
+If available, use your supermarket’s fidelity card.
+Not only it makes you eligible to the weekly store savings, but also it gets you discounts on gas at the affiliated gas stations, and when you purchase gas.
+I love that program, it really works for our family.
 We usually save around $600/year just using our store card, without any other coupons.

 Packing Lunch Saves Money and It's Healthier